jlcodingprojects/chainbots/README.md

 Autonomous robots that build physical structures using hexagonal blocks.

-The fundamental idea is inspired by nature, specifically plants.
+The idea is inspired by plants.
 The thought struck me that trees grow into complex structures, which we cut down, furnish into planks of wood, then reassemble as houses.

-Why are we unable to build structures which grow themselves instead of our expensive wasteful process?
-We can build such fantastically complex machines such as spaceships and data centres but not simple self growing structures?
+Why can't we build structures which grow like trees?
+We can build such fantastically complex machines such as spaceships and data centres, why not this?

-This led me down a path of exploring biology, emergence, organic chemistry, and current research.

 ## What is necessary, what is sufficient, and what do we have?

 Living beings arent the only example of self growing structures.
 Two that spring to mind are crystals and cities.
 You could probably also throw in social trends and galaxies.
 These are all examples where an initial state + energy = a more varied and complex state.

-The question on my mind was what is the principle behind it all and how can we build systems which take advantage of it?
-Specifically with the goal of building self-growing physical structures - ideally with a practical application in construction.
+What is the principle behind it all?
+How can we build systems which do the same?
+Specifically with the goal of building self-growing physical structures (as opposed to theoretical or abstract structures).

 What all of these have in common is the following:
 - Constituent parts which engage with each other according to certain criteria
-- Some means of transport to move these parts around.
+- Some means of transport to move these parts around
-- A source of energy which drives the prior two points
+- A source of energy which powers the interactions between the constituent parts

 For example, trees:
 - Constituent parts are cells - all derive from stem cells but after differentiation engage with each other in complex ways
 - Transport is its vascular system
-- Source of energy is *metabolism*.
+- Source of energy is ATP.
 Yes the ultimate source is photosynthesis but that's less the concern here.
 We want to understand how the constituent parts engage with each other.

 The other examples have the same traits, albeit in a more abstract way for most of them.

 ## Why we cant make synthetic trees

 A synchronic perspective answers this quite easily.
-Trees are complex state machines which rely on immensely complex chemical interactions.
+Trees are complex machines which rely on immensely complex chemical interactions.
+Furthermore it's extremely difficult to look at one part of the structure and understand how it will affect the structure as a whole.
-Even if we could build miniture machines that function like stem cells, the development of the tree itself depends on seemingly random interactions between components.
-The task of programming the interactions between the constituent parts (eg programming when a stem cell should differentiate, and programming the behaviours of the diverged cells) is very very complex.
 It relies heavily on the concept of emergence, that a set of individual parts each following a discrete set of behaviours can result in beautiful complex super-structures.

 The individual cells act like state machines, and somehow the complex interactions between these machines results in the growth of the tree.
-Perhaps the most fascinating part of this is that the cells are acting in their own interest and for their own survival.

 ### How we *could* make a synthetic tree